to your trip itinerary?

 Many people assume they will have to hire a private driver or guide if they want to explore without a group tour.
 But this doesn’t necessarily make things safer, and you will probably be amazed at the state of many ‘private hire’ vehicles.
 Do not fret, you won’t be abducted when using public transport!

-Hostel staff will most likely try to sell you tours, personal guides etc. – don’t expect those tours to be different from the general hustler variety.
-If you are insecure and/or don’t mind being dragged around every little handicraft stall, go for it, as they tours are usually cheap.
+Hostel staff will most likely try to sell you tours, personal guides, etc. – don’t expect those tours to be different from the general hustler variety.
+If you are insecure and/or don’t mind being dragged around every little handicraft stall, go for it, as the tours are usually cheap.

 Going out and dining alone